 7. Choose the appropriate social media platform

-According to the Online Learning Trends Report by Thinkific, Social media is the No.1 way major creators attract students to their courses.
+According to our recent E-Learning Revolution study, Social media is the No.1 way major creators attract students to their courses.

 That’s your cue to create a robust social media marketing plan to promote online courses.
 And it starts by choosing the right social channels where your ideal students hang out.
 You should have this data from the student research you did in Step 2 above.